Zabjelo Stadium: History

 Tenant of stadium, FK Zabjelo, revealed plans for reconstruction of the stadium, which will have a proposed capacity of 10,000 seats.

+In December 2022. stadium was renamed in Stadion Nikola Šćepović, in memory of the former captain Nikola Šćepović who died in 2016. from a heart attack at the age 20.

 Pitch and conditions

 The pitch measures 105 x 65 meters.
 The stadium didn't met UEFA criteria for European competitions.

 In addition to the main field was an auxiliary field, but it was destroyed during 2004.